Guidance on Michigan’s stay-at-home orders

 Q: How and when do I file federal, state, and local tax returns?

-Federal tax returns now are due on July 15.
-State personal income tax returns remain due on April 15.
+Federal and state tax returns now are due on July 15.
 You can find forms and instructions here.
 On Monday, the city of East Lansing pushed its local tax deadline to July 30.
 Other municipalities may follow suit.
 Check with local authorities.
 Relief is available to small businesses regarding monthly sales, use and withholding tax payments.

 Q: Do essential workers have to pay for childcare that is set up in school during COVID-19?
 If so, how much is it per week?